lee-joanne/yakker-backend/README.md

         1. As a **user** I **cannot edit/delete posts/comments/likes that are not mine** so that **I can be assured that my posts/comments/likes are protected and can only be changed by me.**

-            - This is user story is achieved by creating custom permissions that will stop users from deleting, editing, unliking/liking posts/comments that are not done by themselves.
+            - This user story is achieved by creating custom permissions that will stop users from deleting, editing, unliking/liking posts/comments that are not done by themselves.

         2. As a **user** I can **see whether I am logged in or not** so that **I will know if I will need to log in if I am not.**

-            - This user story is achieved by showing the username created in Yakfile after user signs up and logins using Django's all-auth.
+            - This user story is achieved by showing the username created in Yakfile (profile) after the user signs up and logs in using Django's all-auth.

         3. As a **user** I can **sign up easily with just a username and password** so that **I have the ability to create posts or comments without having to share my email address.**